c4cs-2/c4cs-2.github.io/_commands/tutorials/windows-dev-env-tutorial.md

 ## Cygwin
 Cygwin is a Linux-style terminal for Windows.
 It's a good alternative to the Windows Subsystem for Linux for those who are not running Windows 10.
 It's main feature is the built-in package installer that functions as an a replacement for apt-get and other command line package installers.

+**Setup:**
+  - download the appropriate version of setup.exe for your machine from https://www.cygwin.com/install.html and run it
+    - it is very important not to lose this executable, because you actually use it to download new packages to Cygwin!
+  - When it asks you to select a download source, it is referring to the source for installing future packages.
+The simplest choice is to "install from internet"
+    - it will ask you to choose a download website, but there is no way to know which mirror will be best in advance, so you may as well choose the default or enter in a custom URL if you happen to have one.
+You can always change this later when installing new packages.
+  - Cygwin will then ask you which packages you want to install, which is the big step.
+If you let Cygwin install its defaults, it will grab most of the standard packages and executables you would find on Linux.
+Some notable exceptions include sudo and apt-get, which can't be installed directly, but I will describe work-arounds below.
+If there is anything you particularly want or do not want, type the name in the search bar and enable it or disable it as desired.
+  - Run the cygwin terminal desktop app, and cd into /cygdrive/c/ to access your C: drive.